 All students are required to advise the Dean of any criminal investigation or conviction, or any investigation or legal judgment for civil fraud.
 Students need not advise the Dean of misdemeanor offenses.
 Notice must be given in writing, no later than two weeks after the student learns of the investigation, conviction or legal fraud judgment.
 A failure to provide such notice may itself constitute grounds for withholding, delaying or rescinding a degree.

 8. Recording/Record Keeping

-The records of all disciplinary cases, preliminary assessments and hearings shall be kept and maintained by the Associate Dean for Student Affairs and Administration on behalf of the Chair in a confidential manner.
+The records of all disciplinary cases, preliminary assessments and hearings shall be kept and maintained by the Vice Dean for Academic Affairs on behalf of the Chair in a confidential manner.
 The Committee will keep and maintain such records until all appeals have been completed or the time for an appeal has expired.
 Student files, at a minimum, shall reflect the Hearing Panel's affirmative findings of a disciplinary infraction while the Student is enrolled at Wagner.

 The Committee shall be responsible for preparing an annual reporting summary to ensure that the Wagner community is made generally aware of disciplinary outcomes.

 *In cases involving sexual assault, harassment and other forms of sexual misconduct the policies and procedures outlined in the New York University policy will be followed